MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-local-management-reports-primary-forms.md

 </tbody>
 </table>

-In **Details and sorting parameters** section, select the available fields to be included into the report.
-In **Records to include** tab, define additional filtering conditions, if necessary.
+In the **Details and sorting parameters** section, select the available fields to be included into the report.
+On the **Records to include** tab, define additional filtering conditions, if needed.

 ## Additional resources